shreyash1231/Gym-Application/README.md

 # 🏋️‍♂️ GymMate – Full Stack Gym Management Application

 ## 📘 Overview
-**GymMate** is a full-stack gym management system developed to simplify daily operations for gym administrators and customers.
+**GymMate** is a full-stack gym management system developed to simplify daily operations for gym administrators.
-It allows multiple users to securely log in, manage memberships, track payments, and monitor member data — all in one place.
+It allows multiple users to securely log in, manage memberships, get consumer data with filters, and monitor member data — all in one place.

 This application is built using **Spring Boot** (backend) and **ReactJS** (frontend), with **MySQL** as the database.